Petingo/hexo-theme-apollo/README.md

     daily: false
 ```
 #### Latex
-If you need $\LaTeX$ in your blog, you may have to chane the markdown render engine to [hexo-renderer-markdown-it-plus](https://github.com/CHENXCHEN/hexo-renderer-markdown-it-plus) or the inline LaTeX `$..$` may not be rendered properly.
+If you need LaTeX in your blog, you may have to change the markdown render engine to [hexo-renderer-markdown-it-plus](https://github.com/CHENXCHEN/hexo-renderer-markdown-it-plus) or the inline LaTeX `$..$` may not be rendered properly.
 The KaTeX css style has been added to the theme, just run
 ```
 npm un hexo-renderer-marked --save npm i hexo-renderer-markdown-it-plus --save
 ```
+And it should work.
 For more infomation, check out their [github repo page](https://github.com/CHENXCHEN/hexo-renderer-markdown-it-plus).

 ## Create gallery page
 ``` bash